Think You’re in a Calorie Deficit? Think Again.

 Nuts, oils, whole grains, dried fruit, smoothies, and granolas are all nutrient-packed, but can also be high in calories depending on how much you eat.

-Healthy eating is important, but healthy foods can still be calorie-dense and preventing you from reaching your fitness goals.
+Healthy eating is important, but healthy foods can still be calorie-dense and preventing you from reaching your weight goals.

 This is why eating healthy doesn’t automatically lead to weight loss.
 It’s not just about food quality; it’s also about quantity.